-'He was using prisoners like oxen for ploughing' - an ex-convict recalls life on a Ugandan prison farm.
+'He was using prisoners like oxen' - an ex-convict recalls life on a Ugandan prison farm.

 'He was using prisoners like oxen for ploughing for his own gain'.
 An ex-convict in Uganda recalls the prison officer in charge of the prison farm he worked on.
 Uganda has one of the most overcrowded prison systems in Africa.
 It also has one of the continent’s most developed systems of prison labour.